inspec/inspec/dev-docs/control-eval.md

 ### DSL methods are executed at this time

-So, if you have a control file with `title` in it, that will call the title method that was defined at `lib/inspec/control_eval_context.rb:60`.
+So, if you have a control file with `title` in it, that will call the title method that was defined [here](https://github.com/inspec/inspec/blob/master/lib/inspec/control_eval_context.rb#L46).
 Importantly, this also includes the `control` DSL keyword, and also the `describe` keyword (used for bare describes).

 ### Each control and their block are wrapped in an anonymous class